 - Social Work Assistant

 What can I do with an associate’s degree in psychology?

 Many graduates of associate degrees in psychology degree programs go on to pursue higher degrees, but others look for jobs in the field.
 To be a licensed psychologist or psychiatrist, a graduate degree is required.
 However, there are some jobs at the associate level available.
-See the Jobs with a Psychology Associate Degree section for possible job titles with an associate degree.

 How long does it take to get an associate’s degree in psychology?